Paul Rusesabagina, 'Hotel Rwanda' hero, will be released from prison

 Rusesabagina was awarded the U.S. Presidential Medal of Freedom by then-President George W. Bush in 2005.
 He is expected to return home to his family in Texas.

-"The family of Paul Rusesabagina is pleased to hear the news about his release," the family said in a statement, adding they hope to reunite with him soon.
+"The family of Paul Rusesabagina is pleased to hear the news about his release," a spokesperson for the family said in a statement.
+"They hope to reunite with him soon."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.